How to Build a Fauxdenza

 We first made a trip to Ikea, which is the least fun thing to do on a Saturday morning.
 Seriously, legit chaos up in there.
 BUT….I will fill you in on my little secret to get in and out of Ikea in less than 30 minutes <— not an exaggeration.

-Make an Ikea shopping list online first (they have a tool on their website), print it out, and bring it with you.
+Make an Ikea shopping list online first, print it out, and bring it with you.
 Then head right to the kitchen area, find an Ikea employee, and hand them the list.
 They will order everything for you, you will pay right there (yes, right in the kitchen area!
 No long line for you), and they will send you to the checkout to pick up your items.
 It was seriously the easiest Ikea trip I’ve ever done, and Finn was so incredibly thankful that I planned out what we needed ahead of time.
 Of course, I was a little sad that I couldn’t randomly throw other fun items in our cart, but we were in and out in no time at all.

 Steps to Build a Fauxdenza